 Time Commitment: This group receives monthly emails about investments from the church office and the treasurer.
 A representative of the Committee may be asked to attend Board meetings on occasion.

 Right Relations Committee Member

-Mission of the RRC from a Board Report January 2019: Support the congregation in upholding its Covenant; facilitate effective communication within the congregation; encourage safe, respectful, and healthy dialogue and collaboration; and provide periodic training in communication, conflict resolution, and building healthy communities.
+This group supports the congregation in upholding its Covenant; facilitates effective communication within the congregation; encourages safe, respectful, and healthy dialogue and collaboration; and provides periodic training in communication, conflict resolution, and building healthy communities.

 Have questions?
 Email email@example.com

 Nellie Chenoweth, Mike McAtee, Carolyn McNamara, Mary Kay Peters, Katrina Schmidt, Sara Switzer, Joe Schaaf (convener)

 Past Recipients of our Annual Awards: